Electrical Technology

 The outcomes speak for themselves

 Graduates’ knowledge and skills are useful in such career areas as electrical engineering technicians, power plant technicians, electrical construction, industrial maintenance, and as technical representatives.
+The numbers below are three-year averages across program cohorts.

 median first-year salary